Tuesday, 31 January 2017

 “Then prove it,” Philippe said.
 When Kitty just stared at him, not comprehending, he told her, “If you truly believe I will plunge this knife into my heart, you will not be able to pull that trigger.
 Your subconscious will not allow it.”

 “Oh, for god’s sake, I’m sick of this nonsense,” she said bitterly.
 Her finger rested on the trigger.
-In response Philippe moved the knife so that the point touched his stomach.

 Another sob rose up in Kitty’s throat, as she shouted at him, “Stop pretending!
 You don’t want to die!”